gitter-badger/luda/site/html/_patterns/modal.md

 ---
 title: Modal
-description: Learn how to create a modal in Luda.
+description: Modal is designed to show custom dialogs to communicate with users.
 ---

 ## Usage
-Use the class `.modal` to nest content.
+Add the `.modal` class to a container, then wrap elements inside to create a modal, see the below example.
 {% capture modal %}
 <div class="modal">
   <h4>Confirm your operation</h4>